soner-boztas/installforge/README.md

 > [!NOTE]
 > This repository serves as the official issue tracking place for [InstallForge](https://installforge.net).

+> [!TIP]
+> Since 2007, InstallForge has been trusted by more than 30,000 developers and companies worldwide!

 ### Introduction

 If you are looking for an efficient and free installation creator, you have just found it.
 Get rid of script based or other complex and time-consuming installation creators and let InstallForge demonstrate you its performance and unbelievable easiness.